 Page 6: Historical Events In July - 16

-1945 On this day in history first atomic bomb test, in New Mexico, USA
+1945 First atomic bomb test, in New Mexico, USA on this day in history.

-1945 On this day in history the first atomic bomb detonated, Trinity Site, Alamogordo, New Mexico
+1945 The first atomic bomb detonated, Trinity Site, Alamogordo, New Mexico on July - 16.

 1945 1st atomic bomb detonated, Trinity Site, Alamogordo, New Mexico on July - 16.